 One example of where appropriate legislation will be critical in the protection and conservation of small cetaceans is in Russia.
-After many years of campaigning to end the live capture of orca and beluga for commercial purposes, and the negative publicity of the 'whale jail' incident in 2019 when 97 young belugas and orcas were kept in exceptionally poor conditions (see Fig. 14), changes were made to the Fisheries Law in 2023 and will come into force on the 1st September 2024.
+After many years of campaigning to end the live capture of orca and beluga for commercial purposes, and the negative publicity of the 'whale jail' incident in 2019 when 97 young beluga and orca were kept in exceptionally poor conditions, changes were made to the Fisheries Law in 2023 and will come into force on the 1st September 2024.
 Amended legislation bans the 'industrial and coastal fishing of cetaceans and the capture for educational and cultural purposes of marine mammals', although some loopholes remain.
-After 'whale jail', orcas were added to the Federal Endangered Species Red book and should technically receive additional protection.
+After 'whale jail', orca were added to the Federal Endangered Species Red book and should technically receive additional protection.
 Changes to legislation will not impact Indigenous hunting (Oxana Fedorova, pers. comm.
 2023).
 Another example is in Gabon, where on November 2nd, 2023, the government issued a Decree whereby all cetaceans have been added to the list of totally protected species, meaning they cannot be captured or hunted.

-Fig. 14: Whale jail, Russia © Masha Netrebenko
+Fig. 13: Whale jail, Russia © Masha Netrebenko

-Case Study 10: South Korea
+Case Study 10: Republic of Korea

-Fig. 15: Finless porpoise © SEAMAR
+Fig. 14: Finless porpoise © SEAMAR